FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 It's all well and good to have a survey of the why, when and how, but what should you and your fellow team mates actually do about MFA?

+Here are four steps you can take:

+* Plan out what features need MFA
+* Talk to your users to learn what factors make sense
+* Build in features to support MFA
+* Centralize MFA configuration to make it easier to evolve

 First, model out your system and determine who should use MFA and when.
 How you make this call depends on the type of data you store, what your application or applications can do, and what your regulatory or compliance regime specifies.
 Don't consider MFA only at initial authentication; think about where both step up auth and MFA relaxation make sense.

 Don't forget to talk to your end users, or at least a subset of them.
 The factors which make sense for an online banking application will be different from a corporate intranet app or a consumer application.
 Plan for the inevitable tradeoff between user experience, solution accessibility and security.
 Have those conversations as early in the application requirements process as you can.

-If shared secrets need to be capture at authentication or registration, build or buy solutions which allow to you do so.
+If shared secrets need to be captured at authentication or registration, build or buy solutions which allow you to do so.
 These could be questions and answers, a seed for a TOTP solution, or even registering a physical device.

 Plan for both a minimum level of MFA and for users who want to go beyond that.
 Many security conscious users will want to enable MFA for their accounts; allow them to do so.
 For example, one person may run their entire life through their gmail account, while others may use it only occasionally as a throwaway email account.
 In the former case, MFA makes sense; in the latter it may not.